 So what are my main tips for sustainable weight loss?

-Sleep: Sleep is one of the most important things that helps with weight loss.
+- Sleep: Sleep is one of the most important things that helps with weight loss.
 Wait, what?!
 How is complete inactivity going to help me lose weight?
 Most people view sleep as something that we just have to do to survive.
 A lot of people either choose to avoid sleep or they have issues with insomnia because of underlying issues.
 This is a bad idea!
 We need sleep in order to probably recover from the days activities.
 During sleep, our livers and lymph system are working hard to detoxify and clear the body of excess toxins as well as regenerate damaged tissue.
 Toxins get stored in fat- if we can’t detox, then we can pack on the pounds pretty quickly!
 There have been studies done on insomniacs and they have determined that those that get poor sleep have imbalances with the hormones leptin and ghrelin, both of which are important to help manage appetite.
 People who can’t or won’t sleep tend to overeat during the day because of this issue with these hormones.
 How can we get better sleep?
 Check out my posts on Sleep Crutches and Circadian Rhythm for more info.

 - Liver Health: The Liver is one of the most important yet overlooked aspects to weight.
 The liver has over 500 functions!
 We can function with as little as 1/6th of our livers- this is why it can take years, even decades, before we even notice any apparent liver dysfunction.
 Part of the liver’s job is to filter out toxins and convert them into less toxic substances so they can be excreted.
 However, when the liver gets bombarded by toxins, and coupled with a poor diet, it cannot do its job correctly.
 This seems to be the reason for this obesity epidemic, especially when coupled with a SAD lifestyle.
 Toxins get stored in fat when the liver cannot handle the constant influx of toxins.
 All of these things factor into illness!
 My favorite remedies include: Bone broth, gelatin, Apple cider vinegar, aloe vera, ginger, apples, Milk thistle, dandelion root decoctions or tea, garlic, turmeric, coffee enemas and Castor oil packs (read about castor oil packs here!).
 Or you can even try the amazing BioRay Liver life tincture!
 Whey protein is also an amazing helper for the liver since it helps the body create more glutathione.

 Focusing on Gut Health is an absolute must to lose weight, and to heal from any chronic illness. we need sufficient stomach acid and bile to digest a lot of our nutrients and to take care of nasty things like bacteria and parasites.
 Our gut is our second brain too so when it is imbalanced, we cannot achieve perfect health.
 Don’t forget about your colon too!
 We can literally hold onto old gunk, and it’s crucial to get that out.
 Check out my amazing gut healing course here, now only $25!

 Use hair tissue mineral analysis to determine metabolism, mineral status, and possible heavy metal toxicity.
 We need to be in balance in order to detox properly!

 We need fat to be healthy.
 Stop fearing it!
 The key to getting the most benefit out of fats is to love your liver and boost bile flow (which I talk about above).
 Fat is essentail for brain health, reproductive health, adrenals and thyroid health, immune system health, and also for eyes, skin and nails.
 Read my post on fats so you know what good fats to go for!

 Most people are slow oxidizers, which means that their metabolism is slow.
 Making sure that you are getting enough protein (and that you are digesting it properly) can help so much with getting the metabolism back into balance.
 Many people are also suffering with protein deficiencies because they lack the stomach acid to digest and utilize protein properly.
 Perfect Supplements Collagen is one of my favorite protein boosters because it has high bio-availability, it is a great quality, and it is so easy to add to anything.

 Dry skin brushing, rebounding, red root, ginger, yoga, walks, and even castor oil packs can be helpful to keep the lymph moving.
 Regular massages and staying hydrated are huge helps too.

 Fruits, vegetables; full fat foods like butter, ghee, and coconut oil; organic/grass-fed whole milk dairy products; fermented foods; eggs; grass-fed meat; beef liver every so often if you can handle it!
 Check out Pinterest for great ideas on meals and snacks or my post on the “Ideal Diet”.
 Make sure you are getting enough fiber too, as it is another essential (yet overlooked) weight loss helper.
 Herbal infusions are amazing for extra nutrients, and chickweed especially is good for weight loss as it can actually break down fat cells.
 A chickweed tincture can be even more effective as well!